apache/beam/learning/katas/go/Core Transforms/Map/FlatMapElements/task.md

     specific language governing permissions and limitations
     under the License.
 -->
+In this kata, we continue the use of a DoFn struct to map a single element into multiple elements (one to many).

 **Kata:** Implement a function that maps each input sentence into words tokenized by whitespace (" ").